This tutorial assumes you have already

 A Jar (

-files) that contains many Java classes (i.e. your mod’s code) and associated resource files (such as your mod’s textures and models).
+.jar) file is a compressed file format (very similar to.zipfiles) that contains many Java classes (i.e. your mod’s code) and associated resource files (such as your mod’s textures and models).
 “Jar” is short for “Java ARchive”.
 Jar files are usually executable or contain executable code.

 The code to add is